 simple and easy.posted over 4 years ago

 Hi, my dear!
 I know how difficult acne problems can be!
 I have also struggled with it.
 You would need to see your doctor, but Retin-A has worked wonders for keeping my skin clear and evening out some pretty bad scarring.
 I think you can get over-the-counter retinol treatments as well.
 I’ve heard they are just as effective.
 Be warned—when using this type of product, it may get a little worse (my skin was a little dryer than normal) before it gets better.
-Good luck to you!posted over 2 years ago
+Good luck to you!posted about 3 years ago